openhie/facility-recon/docs/source/user/match.md

 Any administrative area or facility match may be broken.
 If this is desired, click Recalculate Scores to rebuild the scoring index and manually match or flag as desired.

+### Parent constraints

+The default is to match facilities between sources based on hierarchies only.
+This means that if a facility is in the wrong nested administrative level, it will not be matched.

+Under `configure system` parent constraint can be disabled to allow for matching of all facilities across the sources.

+### Reconcile without levels

+It is possible to match facilities from a flat list with no hierarchies.

+### Notifications

+When admins share a set of facilities for matching to a data manager, the data manager is notified by email when the matching is completed.

+### Flagging

+Flagging allows for an export of facilities that require further examination and research.
+When a flag is set, the user may also include a comment